Viranchee/PrivatePropertiesInProtocols/README.md

 ## For the reader
  Want me to explain you or your coworkers on benefits of using this approach, you can always drop me an [email][email] or [tweet][twitter] me.

-I am open for speaking opportunities on this topic.
-In the past, I have had explained local developers in Mumbai, as part of Swift Mumbai Community, can be found [here][swift-mumbai-event]
+Open for Speaking opportunities and Mentoring upcoming Mobile App developers🌟.

+I have given a community talk on this topic, more details -> [here][swift-mumbai-event]

 Have an idea for an iOS App?
 I can make you a prototype.
 Let's connect via [email]